mcfnord/rml/src/dishonest.md

 advocates.
 In a case much more heinous and much more clear, the Supremes ruled there was no real threat because there was no intention to threaten.
 Surely this meant the prosecutor would drop the charges.
-Had he not gone on TV and said those things, I bet he would have.
+And had he not gone on TV and said those things, I bet he would have.

 # See Before my verdict